MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-power-automate-connector-templates.md

 # Power Automate Templates for the Dataflows Connector

 The dataflows Power Automate connector can:
-* trigger a flow when a dataflows refresh completes, or
+* trigger a flow when a dataflow refresh completes, or
-* take action to initiate a dataflows refresh.
+* take action to initiate a dataflow refresh.

 In this article, we discuss some use cases with provided templates to help you quickstart the use of this connector: